 How was the Great Barrier Reef formed?

-Spanning an incredible 348, 000 square kilometres, it is listed as the largest living thing on the entire planet.
-Home to one of the biggest biodiverse areas on the entire planet.
+Spanning an incredible 348,000 square kilometres, the Great Barrier Reef is the largest living thing on the entire planet!
+Sitting by the coast long tropical North Queensland, the reef is home to one of the most biodiverse areas on Earth.
+You can expect to find thousands of marine life species and coral, filled with a range of spectacular colours.
 But how did this spectacular reef even begin?

 How Coral Reefs are created